-The final day for application and pre-admission testing is the last business day on or before April 15 unless an extension is announced and posted on the website.
+The final day for application and pre-admission testing will be announced and posted on the website.

 An ATI review book may be purchased from the admissions office prior to taking the test.

 Any applicant achieving an overall TEAS score of greater than or equal to 70% and a Science score greater than or equal to 45%, will receive immediate provisional acceptance (pending completion and fulfillment of other admission requirements).